linode/docs/docs/products/tools/marketplace/guides/appwrite/index.md

     ![Screenshot of the Appwrite login page](appwrite-signin.png)

-1. The sign up page should open, which allows you to create a new user on this Appwrite deployment.
+1. The sign up page should open, which lets you create a new user on this Appwrite deployment.
 Enter your name, your email address, and a secure password.
 Then, click the **Sign up** button.

     ![Screenshot of the Appwrite sign up page](appwrite-signup.png)